nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_composition.md

 A top level section will have entries if it is used to express unstructured (flat) consultation content.
 Otherwise no entry references will be present.

-TBD .... handling of TPP problem to ... section to linkages possible etxension of section for id
+TBD .... handling of TPP problem to ... section to linkages possible extension of section for id

 ### Composition.section.emptyReason ###